chapel-lang/chapel/doc/rst/language/spec/variables.rst

   var y:R = x;    // copy initialization occurs here
   ... uses of both x and y ...;

-Here is an example of when the compiler uses move initialization:
+Here is an example of when the compiler uses *move initialization*:

 .. code-block:: chapel